lauragift21/conference-talks/clean-code.md

 ^ Can anyone relate to this!
 This is the best depiction of good vs bad code I've seen.

+^ On the left, good code

+^ On the right, bad code

 ---

 ## What's wrong with this code?